J. Reuben Clark Law School: Master of Laws (LLM) program

-For foreign lawyers seeking a master's degree in Comparative American law, BYU Law offers a two semester Master of Laws (LLM) program.
+For foreign lawyers seeking a master's degree in Comparative American law, BYU Law offers a two-semester Master of Laws (LLM) program.
 Applicants must have a law degree or certification from an institution located outside the U.S. to participate in the program.

 Academic offerings

 The student-to-faculty ratio at BYU Law is about 18 to one.
 The current faculty includes numerous former U.S. Supreme Court and U.S. Circuit Court judicial law clerks.
 The school hosts several events each year, including the World Family Policy Center / United Nations Conference (July), the International Law and Religion Symposium (October), and the Orrin G. Hatch Distinguished Trial Lawyer Lecture Series (November).

 Students at BYU Law publish four law journals: the BYU Law Review, the BYU Journal of Public Law, the BYU Education and Law Journal, and the BYU International Law & Management Review.

 Rankings

-The U.S. News & World Report's "Best Law Schools" ranked BYU Law tied for 28th in the country overall (2024).
+The U.S. News & World Reports "Best Law Schools" ranked BYU Law tied for 24th in the country overall (2026).

 The National Jurist named BYU Law 1st in "Best Value Law Schools" (2022, 2021, 2016).
 In 2020, The National Jurist reported data from the U.S. Department of Education reflecting that BYU Law had the lowest median federal student debt ($51,250) of any law school in the country.